 MyFab5's platform works through Instagram, allowing its users to take pictures of their meals at restaurants and then rank their experience.
 The 2-year-old company got its start allowing users to rank their top five businesses in certain genres in local areas, but transitioned to a photo-based version when it noticed its users liked using it with Instagram.

 MyFab5 averages more than 300,000 users each month.
 That is more than double its user rate from last fall.
-It crossed the 1 million user mark earlier this year, and now employs a staff of four and three interns.
+MyFab5 users have shared over 1.25 million restaurant recommendations and photos.
+It now employs a staff of four and three interns.

 The platform also streamlines social media marketing for restaurants, providing a dashboard that enables creation of custom marketing plans, analyzing audience, generating leads, creating and publishing social media posts, tracking and engaging fans, and creating analytics reports.